 But the Blockgeeks team offers some sound advice, and that’s to buy when the price is stable at a relatively low level.
-As with any other asset, it’s not a good idea to buy at the peak of a bubble or when it’s crashing.
+As with any other asset, timing the market is not easy and experts advise keeping your emotions out of it.

 Crypto Insider offers their take saying that there is no “best” time to buy cryptocurrency.
 But as a general rule of thumb, you’ll want to buy during the dip of a bullish run.
 Although finding the absolute bottom of a dip can be difficult, analyzing the overall trend should give you a rough idea of when it’s likely to occur.

 How to Know When It’s Time to Sell

 Knowing precisely when to sell can be especially tricky with cryptos because of the level of fluctuation that’s seemingly always taking place.

 Blockgeeks makes another great point that you shouldn’t compare crypto bubbles with traditional financial bubbles.
 10 percent up may not be a bubble but simply daily volatility.
 100 percent up can be a bubble but is often just the start of it.

 With the long-term future looking very promising for many coins, you’ll typically want to let your profits run for a while.
 As cryptographer Kyle Hill writes in Medium, it’s best to enter and exit gradually in case the lows get lower or the highs get higher.

 He also recommends avoiding selling in “big emotional or reactionary swoops” and not trading more than a few time a week.
 Instead, you really want to give your coin a chance to perform.

 This brings us to our final point.

 When you get right down to it, trading cryptocurrency is a completely different animal than trading most other types of assets.
 Its inherent volatility creates a certain level of risk and reward.